tseropian/notsaved/content/post/009-jenkins.md

 ---

 I'm learning to use Jenkins.
 If you're reading this, it means my 1st build worked.
-Here is my inspiration: https://apurv.me/deploy-hugo-on-s3-with-jenkins/
+Here is my inspiration, [with a complete tutorial](https://apurv.me/deploy-hugo-on-s3-with-jenkins/).